emilknudstrup/obscurae/docs/source/index.rst

 The same thing goes for stellar spots, also known as stellar impurities.

+The planetary shadow is modelled following the approaches in :cite:t:`Albrecht2007,Albrecht2013`, but specifically implemented as described in :cite:t:`Knudstrup2022`.

 .. toctree::
    :maxdepth: 1
    :caption: The RM effect